luigiminardim/UnB-FinalProject-DnsOverBitcoin/report.md

    output5 --> alice2(("'alice' <br> _mint_"))
 ```

-In this diagram, the central Transaction box represents a single Bitcoin
+The central transaction box in this diagram represents a single Bitcoin
 transaction with multiple inputs and outputs.
 Each link conceptually groups an
 input with its corresponding output at the same index, visually representing the
 "same-index chain" rule.
 Breaking down the example:

-- **Link 0 (Standard Bitcoin Transfer):** a standard Pay-to-Public-Key-Hash UTXO
+- **Link 0 (Standard Bitcoin Transfer):** A standard Pay-to-Public-Key-Hash UTXO
   is consumed as Input 0, and a new P2PKH UTXO is created as Output 0.
 This
   represents a typical Bitcoin transfer with no Name-Token involved at this
   index.